Frequently askedQuestions

 Laundry

 If you are in an accommodation for longer than two nights, you can have your clothes washed there for a fee (not underwear).
-This is not possible in our Green Camps.
+To wash is not possible in our Green Camps or any of the other safari camps.

 Respect the culture